bglarkin/tallgrass_restoration_legacies/microbial_diagnostics_pre.md

 Rarefying at 1250 would compromise six samples, including two from MBRP1.
-Let’s look back at the minimum number of samples available in `process_data.R` to see how low we have to go. - BBRP1 already had 9, we’d have to drop two more - MBRP1 already had 9, we’h have to drop two more - MBREM1 had 10 - FLRSP1 had 10
+Let’s look back at the minimum number of samples available in `process_data.R` to see how low we have to go. - BBRP1 already had 9, we’d have to drop two more - MBRP1 already had 9, we’d have to drop two more - MBREM1 had 10 - FLRSP1 had 10

 This result can be corroborated by comparing the total sequences